Blog

 If I sit there and do it for him, then I’m robbing him of a big life lesson: How to problem solve when he get stuck in a difficult situation.

 I have been doing this for years with my kids.
-They know that Mom doesn’t play Minecraft and Fortnite.
+They know that Mom doesn’t play Minecraft and prefers playing an SA Game instead.
 My reason being it’s more exciting for them to build an entire city so they they can tell me about their accomplishment.
 I want them to proud of themselves on their own merit not because it’s something I did for them.

 Working Through Frustrations On Their Own